Terms of Business

 You are responsible for answering any questions honestly and to the best of your knowledge, ensuring that you provide the complete and accurate information which insurers require in connection with any proposal for insurance cover.
 This is particularly important before taking out a policy and also at renewal or if you make a mid-term amendment to your policy.

-If you are a commercial customer, please be reminded that you are also responsible for providing details of all material circumstances that you and your senior management know or ought to know or, failing that, sufficient information to put an insurer on notice to make further enquiries.
+If you are a commercial customer, you are also responsible for providing details of all material circumstances that you and your senior management know or ought to know or, failing that, sufficient information to put an insurer on notice to make further enquiries.

 If you fail to disclose required information or you misrepresent any fact which may influence the insurer’s decision to accept the risk or the terms they offer, this could invalidate the policy and mean that claims may not be paid.